BallisticLA/RandBLAS/rtd/source/FAQ.rst

 No support for sparse-times-sparse (aka SpGEMM):
   This will probably "always" be the case, since we think it's valuable to keep RandBLAS' scope limited.

-No support for subrampled randomized trig transforms (SRFT, SRHT, SRCT, etc...):
+No support for subsampled randomized trig transforms (SRFT, SRHT, SRCT, etc...):
   We'd happily accept a contribution of a randomized Hadamard transform (without subsampling) that implicitly zero-pads inputs when needed.
 Given such a function we could figure out how we'd like to build sketching operators on top of it.